RickStrahl/DocumentationMonster-Documentation/Documentation-Monster/Data-Privacy.md

 This service stores data for 3 months on Azure servers, although we only access a few days' worth of that data at any time for our online usage and error reports.
 Any data older than 3 days is never accessed by our reporting operations.

 ### Disabling Telemetry and Error Reporting
 The telemetry and error reporting described above provides us with very useful anonymous usage statics.
-The error reporting in particular has been invaluable in helping make Markdown Monster a better application by identifying application problems and bugs early and fixing them quickly.
+The error reporting in particular has been invaluable in helping make Documentation Monster a better application by identifying application problems and bugs early and fixing them quickly.

 So we hope you'll leave telemetry enabled.

-But we understand you might want to turn off any data telemetry for privacy concerns, and you can do this easily in Markdown Monster via a simple configuration switch in Markdown Monster's settings.
+But we understand you might want to turn off any data telemetry for privacy concerns, and you can do this easily in Documentation Monster via a simple configuration switch in Documentation Monster's settings.

 By default telemetry is enabled.

-All telemetry can be disabled in Markdown Monster by:
+All telemetry can be disabled in Documentation Monster by:

 * Going to **Tools -> Settings** from the menu
 * Checking  `Send Telemetry` checkbox

 or by:

-* Opening the `MarkdownMonster.json` configuration file
+* Opening the `DocumentationMonster.json` configuration file
 * Setting `SendTelemetry=false`

 While Telemetry and error reporting can be disabled, the license check cannot be disabled.